NAME

 the corresponding release version in each project package's

-file, commits these changes (unless
+manifest file, commits these changes (unless

-is specified), tags this commit (unless
+--no-commit is specified), tags this commit (unless

-is specified), and, if
+--no-tag is specified), and, if

-is specified, pushes the changes to the remote.
+--push is specified, pushes the changes to the remote.

-is specified, the
+Unless --no-open is specified, the

-command then opens the next development cycle by
+release command then opens the next development cycle by

 changing the version to a snapshot, committing these changes (unless

-is specified), and, if
+--no-commit is specified), and, if

-is specified, pushing them to the remote.
+--push is specified, pushing them to the remote.
 Note

 that committing, tagging, and pushing is currently only supported for

-project repositories.
+git(1) project repositories.

-command can also be used to release a new
+The release command can also be used to release a new

-package revision by passing the --revision
+package revision by passing the --revision option.
+In

-increments the current version's
+this mode release increments the current version's

 revision component in each project package's manifest

-file, commits these changes (unless --no-commit
+file, commits these changes (unless --no-commit is

-specified), tags this commit (unless --no-tag
+specified), tags this commit (unless --no-tag is

-specified), and, if --push
+specified), and, if --push is specified, pushes the

 changes to the remote.
-In this mode release
+In this mode release can be

 optionally instructed to update an existing tag for the current version to

-point to the latest revision (--current-tag=update
+point to the latest revision (--current-tag=update) or

-to remove it (--current-tag=remove
+to remove it (--current-tag=remove).

 When releasing a revision, the project's repository index is expected to